Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 Toledo Stats and Trends

-- Toledo has played 11 games, with six wins against the spread.

-- Toledo's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).
+- Toledo's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- Toledo is 2-1 against the spread and 3-1 overall this season when the team notches more than 38.6 points.
+- Toledo is 2-1 against the spread and 3-1 overall in games when it puts up more than 38.6 points.

-- The Rockets have turned the ball over five times this season, six fewer than the Zips have forced (11).
+- This year, the Rockets have five turnovers, six fewer than the Zips have takeaways (11).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.